 MRBR: And personal experience, I’m sure.
 You’ve had a, let’s call it a varied career and a unique history.
 That has to play into it.
 Let’s talk about that.
 Where were you raised?
 How did you get to this point?

-MRBR: Tough neighborhood.
+MRBR: Tough neighborhood, though.
 Is that why the book is so gritty?

 JM: I really liked fighting when I was a kid, and that’s something that Jarrod takes with him, as well.
 I found it immensely empowering to take control over the things you’re afraid of, and frankly, I still do.
 I look around me, and facing your fears has become a dying art.
+People try to negotiate with their fears, or live their lives around them, which is insane.
 So on that, I had to flip my experiential lens and look at my protagonist through modern eyes, and it’s part of what makes him all the more outrageous and fun to write.
-He understands how to use violence — not necessarily killing, but calculated levels of violence — to solve problems.
+He understands how to use violence–not necessarily killing, but calculated levels of violence–to solve problems.

-JM: As I got older, I boxed, and fenced, and I even did some stunt work and got into stage combat and martial arts and then eventually European martial arts and swordsmanship.
+JM: As I got older, I boxed, and fenced, and I even did some stunt work and got into stage combat and martial arts and then eventually advanced swordsmanship including rapier and greatsword.
 I worked as a high-rise window cleaner for a while.
 I joined the military with this mindset, and ended up in Special Operations, working in quiet, weird corners of the war with some fascinating people, and learning all these amazing things: human tracking, improvised weapons, survival, austere medicine.
-I trained with foreign militaries, which was amazing for building my own in the series.
-Really, you just make “Why the hell not?” your mantra.
-And then you pay attention when things happen.
+I trained with foreign militaries, which was amazing for building my own armies in the series.

 MRBR: Beautiful country in Montana.
 I can see that when I read about the mountains of Falconsrealm.

 JM: Glacier National Park was my backyard.
 I could ride my bike to Lower Two Medicine, which is pretty much where I set High River Keep.
 I still know all the trails around there.
 More than that, though, my family used to do what you’d now consider “extreme” or “minimalist” camping: we’d just head out into a hunting area along the Milk River with our bows and some beef jerky.
-We’d build a shelter — no tents — and then hunt, fish, gather berries, spend a few days out there.
-I was like nine years old before I realized that other people couldn’t find north or catch fish with their hands.
-My wife jokes that you could drop me off naked in the woods with a Leatherman tool, and by the time I find my way back to civilization I’ll be fully-clothed, ten pounds heavier, and drunk.
+We’d build a shelter–no tents–and then hunt, fish, gather berries, spend a few days out there.
+I was something like nine years old before I realized that other people couldn’t name constellations or catch fish with their hands.
+My wife jokes that you could drop me off naked in the woods with a Leatherman tool, and by the time I find my way back to civilization I’ll be fully clothed, ten pounds heavier, and drunk.
 So there’s a love of the outdoors in my writing, although it’s often clothed in a deep adversarial respect.

 MRBR: Were those experiences the motivation for writing Dragon’s Trail the way you did?